What are DDL, DML, and DCL in SQL?

 DDL Example

-We can use the CREATE DDL command to create a new database in SQL.
-Let's see it through an example.
+We can use the CREATE DDL command to define the database schema and create a new database in SQL.
+Let’s see it through an example.

 The above SQL query creates a database named book in the SQL database.

-We can also use the CREATE DDL command to create a new table in SQL.
+We can also use the CREATE DDL command to create a new table in SQL, which is one of the schema objects within the database schema.

 Let’s create a table named student with the given five columns in the SQL database.